gameduell/duellbuildios/README.md

 ## Release Log

+# v4.0
+* added main view to app delegate so that libraries can retrieve/set the main view to make integration easier.
 # v3.5
 * added main view to app delegate so that libraries can retrieve/set the main view to make integration easier.